dineshsnkumar/microservice-goflights/README.md

 - Convert the entire project to use K8s
 - Add Elasticsearch to the project for keyword lookup
 - Implement SAGA design patterns for transactions

+### TODO
+- [ ] Fix bugs related to docker-compose builds in different environment
+- [ ] Create services for api-gateway in docker-compose